gdiminneapolis/gdi-starting-up/README.md

 # Starting Up a New Project

 A common set of steps to create a new project to work on.
+This is intended for students in the [GDI](https://gdiminneapolis.com) [Front-End Cohort](http://gdiminneapolis.com/front-end-developer-series/). *Don't be shy, Develop it!*

 ## Assumptions